natekratzer/personal_site/content/post/internet_census_microdata/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-rmd_hash: 0687860ac5b924a4
+rmd_hash: d336716944f3ee3b

 ---

 Introduction
 ============

 This post is a start to finish descriptive analysis of high speed internet access in Kentucky.
 All of the detail of cleaning the data and iterating while exploring the data is included.
 This makes for a rather lengthy post, but it also makes it relatively unique in including all of those steps.
 We go through five attempts at making a table of high speed internet before finally getting it right!
 There's quite a bit of cleaning work and then also a detour into calculating standard errors via bootstrap so we can correctly display uncertainty in our visuals.
-While the focus is on the census data, all the code is shown and there are some good examples of using dplyr, tidyr, gt, ggplot2, and even some tidy eval.
+While the focus is on the census data, I do show the code used for analysis.
+I did decide to hide the code used to make all the tables (it gets rather lengthy), but you can see that code [on Github](https://github.com/natekratzer/personal_site/blob/more_posts/content/post/internet_census_microdata/index.Rmd) if interested.

 Getting the Data
 ================